Acres of land for farming

 11 Acres is such a substantial piece of land!
 However, it’s not too large for a tractor to be efficient.
 Farmlands in the range of 11-20 acres can be worked on by Compact and Sub-compact tractors.

 As the name suggests, Sub-compact Tractors have lower horsepower engines when compared to compact tractors.
-Sub-compact tractors usually have 25-35 horsepower engines and are suitable for use on farmlands between 5-10 acres.
+Sub-compact tractors usually have 25-35 horsepower engines and are suitable for use on 5-10 acres of farmlands.

 On the other hand, Compact tractors have between 35-50 horsepower engines and are quite suitable for use on farmlands between 10-20 acres.